Sunday, March 12, 2017

 • Introduction:

--Roman Catholics believe that Mary and Joseph never consummated their marriage after Jesus was born.
+-The Roman Catholic Church teaches that Mary and Joseph never consummated their marriage after Jesus Christ was born.
 It is therefore held that He had no blood brothers or sisters.
+Whatever relatives Jesus had were cousins or were from a previous marriage of Joseph to some other woman.

 -Many have upheld this teaching throughout history, both before and after the Protestant Reformation.
-Francis Turretin and Richard Hooker were Protestants who believed Mary to be a perpetual virgin.
+Martin Luther, Francis Turretin, and Richard Hooker were Protestants who believed Mary to be a perpetual virgin.

 • Matthew 13:55-57 And Mark 6:3-4:

--If this was a reference to more distinct relatives, then why did the writer not use the Greek word "suggenes" (Luke 1:36; Luke 1:58)?
+-If this was a reference to more distinct relatives, then why did Matthew and Mark not use the Greek word "suggenes" (Luke 1:36; Luke 1:58)?
+The absence of this term in Matthew 13:55-57 and Mark 6:3-4 could be seen as an indication that the authors intended to convey a more immediate family relationship.

 • Jesus was Mary's firstborn, not only born (Luke 2:7):